 A. No, neither Mr. Marks nor Mr. Kajanoff testified that Shuttle Express provided any multilingual services whatsoever.
 Here and on many other points, Shuttle Express seems intent on re-litigating our application hearing in this proceeding.
 If this information would have made a difference, it was available then and it should have been raised at that time.

 Q. Mr. Marks also suggests there simply is no need for multilingual services, testifying “I’m aware of only two cases of a non-English speaker who required assistance in a language other than that spoken by the individual they were working with.”
 Exhibit No. ___(WAM-1T), page 13, lines 10-11.
-Do you have any comments on Mr. Mark’s testimony in that regard?
+Do you have any comments on Mr. Marks’ testimony in that regard?

 A. Assuming Mr. Marks even knows what each and every one of Shuttle Express passengers’ language requirements truly are, I think this simply suggests passengers who require multilingual access choose not to use Shuttle Express.
 Those who do may manage to get by, but that doesn’t mean multilingual passengers are being accommodated or would not benefit from additional service features.
 The willingness to take steps to accommodate those passengers is one of a number of things that set, Speedishuttle’s service apart from what Shuttle Express offered, which the Commission appeared to understand and acknowledge when it granted our certificate.

-Q. Do you also think Mr. Mark’s comment suggests Shuttle Express did not endorse the Commission’s 2013 Rulemaking?
+Q. Do you also think Mr. Marks’ comment suggests Shuttle Express did not endorse the Commission’s 2013 Rulemaking?

 A. I do.
 The 2013 auto transportation Rulemaking indicated the UTC wanted auto transportation companies to become more competitive through adaptation to the market and through service innovations.
 Mr. Marks’ comments and Shuttle Express’ continuing practices and indeed this current process all suggest to me Shuttle Express wants to ignore those policies so it can keep doing what it has always done.
 Rather than acknowledge that service improvements may be helpful and responsive to the public, they seem instead to simply demand the protection of a single regulated door-to-door provider in the state’s largest population center, despite dramatic regulatory changes in 2013.